- Home

 The main language used in Japan is Japanese.

-When you want to speak to someone in English while traveling, it’s best to start in Japanese and then use a translation app or device.
+When you want to speak to someone in English while traveling in Japan, it’s best to start in Japanese and then use a translation app or device.

 Features of Japanese